Newsmedianews ads

 A star in the darkness in a world that is home

-They should and they holler, j’ai accuse j’ai accuse
+They shout and they holler, j’ai accuse j’ai accuse

 Answers too clear they twist to confuse